m4xx101/host-port-enum/README.md

 # host-port-enum

-Simple yet fast host discovery tool plus port scanner, give inpute IP of current system, it discover all host for /16 subnet and launch port scan against it.
+Simple yet fast host discovery tool plus port scanner, give input IP of current system, it discover all host for /16 subnet and launch port scan against it and also enumrate service running on open ports.

 # Usage
 ```sh